Show Fluids Results

 To Do this

 Change the upper or lower bound for the results slider Click the bound and enter a new value.
-Click the reset button to restore the default values.
+Click the button to restore the default values.

 Filter the results so that areas on the model with results greater than a specified value are masked Click and drag the arrow on the results slider.
 To mask areas with results less than the specified value, click and select Flip Mask.
 Select the arrow to enter a specific value.